artsy/README/playbooks/support/scheduling.md

 Responsibility of the departing engineer's manager:

-- Once an engineering manager overrides the departing engineer's next shift with yourself, they should remove the no-one placeholder from the participants list.
+- Once an engineering manager overrides the departing engineer's next shift, they should remove the no-one placeholder from the participants list.